The Psoas: Connecting Tight Hip Flexors, Sitting All Day, and Menstrual Cramps

 Why Sitting Impacts your Psoas and your PMS

-I first had an ah-ha moment a few months ago, when it occurred to me that sitting all day in my chair at work (and the resulting tight hip flexors that come from it) might be having an impact on my menstrual cramps, and more generally, on the health of my reproductive organs and pelvic area.
+I first had an ah-ha moment a few months ago, when it occurred to me that sitting all day in my chair at work might be having an impact on my menstrual cramps, and more generally, on the health of my reproductive organs and pelvic area.

-And that ah-ha moment was really based on these three foundational eurekas:
+That ah-ha moment was based on these three thoughts:

-- The pelvis/abdomen area really isn’t very big (I don’t know why this didn’t occur to me before – but that’s how many things are – the light bulb is off until it suddenly turns on) and it has A LOT of key organs for health, including those for digestion (stomach, liver, pancreas, bowels), reproductive health (uterus, ovaries), elimination (kidneys, bladder), and stress/energy (adrenals).
+- The pelvis/abdomen area really isn’t very big and it has A LOT of key organs for health, including those for digestion (stomach, liver, pancreas, bowels), reproductive health (uterus, ovaries), elimination (kidneys, bladder), and stress/energy (adrenals).

 - Every time I sit (or do one of those hip flexor contracting activities mentioned above), the pelvic area is being compressed.
 It just made intuitive sense to me that long-term compression would have an impact on my body, including on my uterus (if I’m cramping an area that already has cramps, have I doubled the cramps?).
 At times it felt like I could FEEL the tight hip flexors making things feel worse.